quantu-mc/quantu-mc/README.md

 ## About

-Recognising my [character strengths](bookoflife.md#character-strengths) and [personality types](bookoflife.md#personality-types) and allowing them to guide my life results in a sense of happiness and meaning.
+Allowing my [character strengths](bookoflife.md#character-strengths) and [personality types](bookoflife.md#personality-types) to guide my life results in a sense of happiness and meaning.

 ## Directory